frantic1048/img2html/README.md

 You want to use html to show your image ?

-generate html uses box-shadow to show picture.
+generate html uses box-shadow to show image.

 Or a html shows your image sequence in a folder as **animation** !